ro-the-creator/M2-Final-Project--NYC-Stakeholders/README.md

 5. Staten Island

 <p align='center'>
-Upon inspecting the ZIP codes across all boroughs, we found that the top 3 ZIP codes with the highest hospital admissions from the ED symptom visits, when accounting for total visits, all resided in Queens.
+Upon inspecting the ZIP codes across all boroughs, we found that Manhattan took many of the top 10 spots, but Queens was a notable runner-up.
 This was an obscure find that required deeper analysis.
 Manhattan, for example, had the highest rates of hospitalizations across all boroughs, but did not account for as many visits to the emergency department as the other boroughs.
 </p>

 ## Recommendations